syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Scrolling.md

 ---
 layout: post
-title: Scrolling of GridControl for Syncfusion Essential Windows Forms
+title: Scrolling in Windows Forms Grid Control control | Syncfusion
-description: This section explains on how to enable scrolling and custom scrollbars in GridControl.
+description: Learn about Scrolling support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---

-# Scrolling
+# Scrolling in Windows Forms Grid Control
 GridControl has provide the built in support for scrolling.
 This section will explain about types of scrolling and different types of scrollbars available for GridControl.

 ## Enable Auto Scrolling